 Saving up for baby may seem like an impossible task.
-But with four million babies born each year in the US, parents are finding a way to make it work.
+But with nearly four million babies born each year in the US, parents are finding a way to make it work.
 They key is planning ahead.

 “I’ve found that first-time parents all find themselves confronting the same three financial questions,” Voya financial adviser Joe O’Boyle tells TIME.
 “The great news is that all three of these questions can be answered with a little bit of planning.”
 They include: